sqali/Github-Aggregator/README.md

 # Github-Aggregator

-## New features to be introduced
+## Features to be introduced

-* CSV or excel File to download the results of the input provided
+* Button Feature to download the CSV file of the results
-* Website design improvement
-* Data Redundancy issue upon the the web application
+* Introduce dark border around the result table
+* Take the repository name as input from the user, in case the repository does not exist return the relevant reponse

+## Bugs to fix

+* Total Number of contributions comes out as 30 irrespective of the repository
+* Condition to check if the data exists or not in the database needs to be thoroughly checked as it maybe preventing other data from being inserted into it